MileHacker Logo

 Reservations & Dress Codes

-• High-end restaurants need reservations.
+• High-fine dining restaurants need reservations.

 • Dress codes are generally relaxed, but modest attire is fine.